ganeshmuralidhar/Terraform_NewRelic_2.x/README.md

 #### Recomended modules to start with Terraform and New Relic

 0. Use terraform init -upgrade to get the latest New Relic Provider
-1. Start with a basic example > small modules = tf_single_alert or tf_single_dashboard
+1. Start with a basic example > small modules = tf_single_synthetic or tf_single_alert
-2. Combine dashboards and alerts > tf_single_alert + tf_single_dashboard = tf_module_examples
-3. Complex modules based on Google SRE 4 Golden Signals = tf_module_golden_signals
+2. Build dashboards based on Google SRE 4 Golden Signals and alerts with NRQL > tf_alert_nrql + tf_single_dashboard
+3. Experiment on alert muting rules and other interesting resources > tf_alert_muting_rules

 ## Notes

 The provided tf files **WILL NOT** work out of the box.

-Look for **REPLACE HERE** in the code and please replace the following:
+Look for **vars.xxxx** in the code and please do the following:

+-   Create a variable.tf file in the same folder as .tf and add variables for API key and Account ID (and any other variables you may want)
   -   api_key > Your New Relic [personal API](https://docs.newrelic.com/docs/apis/get-started/intro-apis/types-new-relic-api-keys#personal-api-key) key.
--   admin_api_key > Your New Relic [admin API](https://docs.newrelic.com/docs/apis/get-started/intro-apis/types-new-relic-api-keys#admin) key.
   -   account_id > Your New Relic [account ID](https://docs.newrelic.com/docs/accounts/install-new-relic/account-setup/account-id).
 -   region > Your New Relic account's [data center region](https://docs.newrelic.com/docs/using-new-relic/welcome-new-relic/get-started/our-eu-us-region-data-centers) (US or EU).
 -   apm_appname > Your designated [application name](https://docs.newrelic.com/docs/agents/manage-apm-agents/app-naming/name-your-application).
 -   email > Your preferred [email address](https://docs.newrelic.com/docs/alerts/new-relic-alerts/managing-notification-channels/view-or-update-user-email-channels).